 Which came first Jainism or Hinduism?

-Hinduism is over 5,000 years old, & along the history, there were many religions that used the basis of Hinduism, and made few a modifications & new idea to evolve into a new religion.
+Hinduism is over 5,000 years old, & along with history, there were many religions that used the basis of Hinduism and made a few modifications & new ideas to evolve into a new religion.
 One of such religions is Jainism, which arose approximately 600 BCE.

-The Indian Supreme Court in 2005 ruled that Jains, Sikhs and Buddhist are part of broader Hindu fold, as they are Indic religions and interconnected to each other, although they are distinct religions.
+The Indian Supreme Court in 2005 ruled that Jains, Sikhs, and Buddhists are part of the broader Hindu fold, as they are Indic religions and interconnected to each other, although they are distinct religions.

 On 30 January 2014, the Government of India awarded the status of a “minority religion” to the Jain community in India.